HolyBlackCat/quasi-msys2/README.md

 ## quasi-msys2

-**What is this?**

-A small Linux-to-Windows cross-compilation environment.
+A small and easy to use Linux-to-Windows cross-compilation environment, utilizing prebuilt packages from [MSYS2 repos](https://packages.msys2.org/package/).

 The goal is to mimic MSYS2, but on Linux.

-* At the moment Cygwin doesn't work under Wine, so Cygwin-based programs are replaced with their native counterparts (`bash`, etc).
 * `pacman` is replaced with a tiny custom package manager.
-* MinGW-based packages (compilers, libraries, etc) are downloaded from MSYS2 repos and are used as is.
+* MinGW-based packages (compilers, libraries, etc) are downloaded from MSYS2 repos.
+* Cygwin-based packages are not available (since Cygwin doesn't work under Wine), but their native equivalents should be enough.
 * [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) allows Windows executables to be transparently invoked via Wine.
-* Everything is set up to trick CMake and Autotools into thinking that they're doing native Windows builds.
+* The environment is set up to trick CMake and Autotools into thinking that they're doing native Windows builds.
+* The installation is entirely self-contained.
+We don't modify any files outside of the installation directory.

 ## Prerequisites

 Mandatory:

-* `make`, `wget`, `tar`, `zstd` (which `tar` uses to unpack `.tar.zst` archives)
+* `make`, `wget`, `tar`, `zstd`

-  <sup>(If you get makefile errors, try a more recent version of Make.)</sup>

 Heavily recommended: